 Employee productivity is the predominant attribute of successful organizations.
 Essentially, it’s a vital operational metric that steals a match on all the others.
-In fact, productivity statistics have shown that maintaining high workplace productivity levels can be the difference between a thriving organization and one which is far from impressive.
+In fact, productivity statistics have shown that maintaining high workplace productivity levels can spell the difference between a thriving organization and one that is far from impressive.

 To be precise, workforce productivity directly impacts business performance/profit, and it’s indirectly correlated to revenue.
 However, ensuring that all employees are productive is easier said than done, especially with the intricacies of the modern workforce.
-Even with the best productivity tool in the form of collaboration platforms, it can be hard to reap meaningful benefits without a vivid picture of the industry changes.
+Even with top-of-the-line productivity tools in the form of web collaboration software in the market, it can be hard to reap meaningful benefits without a vivid picture of industry changes.

 In this article, we’ll discuss all the key figures and facts about productivity as reeled out by reputable research firms.
-We’ll take you through all the most important employee productivity statistics to help you remain abreast of the key changes.
-Ultimately, we hope to help you improve productivity and reap benefits like increased profitability and consistent business growth.
+We’ll take you through all the most important employee productivity statistics to help you remain abreast of key changes.
+Ultimately, we hope to help you improve productivity and reap benefits, such as increased profitability and consistent business growth.

 Everything about modern workplace productivity is changing fast.
 The nature of work is changing, and so is the behavior and characteristics of modern employees.
 As a result, organizations are under constant pressure to transform their workplaces and employee experience as well.
 The following statistics provide a general overview of the state of employee productivity in a typical workday.

-- According to US employee productivity data, the productivity of the nonfarm business increased by 2.3% in Q1 2019.
-Besides, output increased by 1.9% whereas time spent decreased by 1.4%.
-(US Bureau of Labor Statistics, 2019)
+According to US employee productivity data, the productivity of the nonfarm businesses increased by 2.3% in Q1 2019.
+Besides, output increased by 1.9%, whereas time spent decreased by 1.4%.

-- On the other hand, productivity in the manufacturing sector decreased by 1.6% in Q2, 2019.
+On the other hand, productivity in the manufacturing sector decreased by 1.6% in Q2, 2019.
 Moreover, output in this sector decreased by 2.1% and hours worked also decreased by 0.5%.
-(US Bureau of Labor Statistics, 2019)

-- Interestingly, according to KPMG, in 2012, only 15% of organizations were focused on improving workforce productivity in the next three years.
-(KPMG, 2012)
+Interestingly, according to KPMG, in 2012, only 15% of organizations were focused on improving workforce productivity in the next three years.

-- Even more, the Increased workload can decrease employee productivity by 68%.
-(On the clock)
+Even more, the increased workload can decrease employee productivity by 68%.

-- When summer hits, attendance drop by 19% and workplace productivity drop by 20%.
-(Office Pulse)
+When summer hits, attendance drops by 19%, and workplace productivity drops by 20%.

 An Evolving Workforce

-- According to HubSpot, 86% of modern employees prefer to work alone to reach peak productivity.
-(HubSpot)
+According to HubSpot, 86% of modern employees prefer to work alone to reach peak productivity.

-- Besides, 27% of employees believe working in an open office or newsroom can help them hit maximum productivity.
-(HubSpot)
+Besides, 27% of employees believe working in an open office or newsroom can help them hit maximum productivity.

-- More importantly, 65% of full-time employees think that remote work schedules can increase their productivity.
-(HubSpot)
+More importantly, 65% of full-time employees think that remote work schedules can increase their productivity.

-- On the other hand, 37% of employees think that closed office can foster their productivity.
+On the other hand, 37% of employees think that a closed office can foster productivity.
 Besides, 23% of partitioned cubicles can help, and 19% would thrive in open desk layouts.
-(HubSpot)

-- Also, according to some studies, multitasking can reduce employee productivity by up to 40%.
-(HubSpot)
+Also, according to some studies, multitasking can reduce employee productivity by up to 40%.

-- On average, an employee wastes 2.09 hours daily on non-work-related activities.
-(HubSpot)
+On average, an employee wastes 2.09 hours daily on non-work-related activities.

-- 63% of employees say benefits affect their productivity.
+63% of employees say benefits affect their productivity.
 Whereas, 53% say benefits affect their decision to leave or stay in an organization.
-(Willis Tower Watson)

 Technology is Impacting Productivity

-- In addition, C-suite executives expect the Internet of Things (IoT) to improve employee productivity by 46%.
-(Accenture, 2015)
+In addition, C-suite executives expect the Internet of Things (IoT) to improve employee productivity by 46%.

-- Better still, 55% of retailers believe better technology can positively impact productivity.
-(Kronos)
+Better still, 55% of retailers believe better technology can positively impact productivity.

-- Moreover, companies with robust online social networks record 7% better productivity than those without.
-(Deloitte)
+Moreover, companies with robust online social networks record 7% better productivity than those without.

-- In 2018, 74.8% of global organizations were projected to increase the use of productivity tools and process.
-(Hubstaff, 2018)
+In 2018, 74.8% of global organizations were projected to increase the use of productivity tools and processes.

 Employee Health Has a Hand in Productivity

-- When distracted, an average employee takes 23 minutes to regain focus.
-(HubSpot)
+When distracted, an average employee takes 23 minutes to regain focus.

-- Employee health and performance are directly related.
+Employee health and performance are directly related.
 In fact, employees who eat healthy each day are 25% more likely to perform better at work.
-(HubSpot)

-- According to Drumhum Inc, the use of cognitive-enhancing medication to its employees improved productivity by 4%.
-(PWC, 2019)
+According to Drumhum Inc, the use of cognitive-enhancing medication to its employees improved productivity by 4%.

-- Besides, 80% of employees say that business’ workforce health programs impact their productivity.
-(Mercer)
+Besides, 80% of employees say that business’ workforce health programs impact their productivity.

 The widespread proliferation of innovative technologies has transformed the modern workplace.
-What used to be a mere physical space, is now instant access and always connected environment where employees collaborate and communicate in numerous ways.
-Clearly, the distinction that existed between personal and professional life has dissolved, and the workplace is now truly digital.
+What used to be a mere physical space is now instant access and always connected environment where employees collaborate and communicate in numerous ways.
+Clearly, the distinction that existed between personal and professional life has been blurred, and the workplace is now truly digital.